InsertKoinIO/koin-annotations/docs/reference/koin-annotations/kmp.md

 }
 ```

-## Declaring Common Modules
+## Defining Definitions and Modules in common code, and Manage native parts

-In your commonMain sourceSet, you just need to declare a Module to scan the package that will have native implementations of your expect class or function.
+In your commonMain sourceSet, declare your Module, scan for definitions, or define functions as a regular declaration.
+See [Definitions](definitions.md) and [Modules](./modules.md).

-Below we have a `PlatformModule`, scanning in `com.jetbrains.kmpapp.platform` package where we have `PlatformHelper` expect class.
+Below we have a `PlatformModule`, scanning in `com.jetbrains.kmpapp.platform` package where we have `PlatformHelper` class.
 The module class is annotated with `@Module` and `@ComponentScan` annotations.

 ```kotlin
 // in commonMain

 @Module
 @ComponentScan("com.jetbrains.kmpapp.platform")
 class PlatformModule